First presidency of Lula da Silva: Economy

 Lula was elected in a difficult economic context, and his administration began by following the economic policy of the previous government, FHC.
 To this end, he nominated Henrique Meirelles, a federal deputy elected by the PSDB of Goiás in 2002, to head the Brazilian Central Bank, sending a strong signal to the market – especially the international market, where Meirelles is well known for having been the president of Bank Boston – that there would be no abrupt changes in the conduct of economic policy in his government.
 He appointed Antônio Palocci, a sanitarian physician and former mayor of Ribeirão Preto, a member of the Workers' Party, as Minister of Finance.
 After repeated accusations against Palocci by the media, in the case known as "Scandal of the breach of the bank secrecy of Francenildo, the bank teller", Palocci resigned (on 27 August 2009, the STF dismissed the accusation against Palocci).
 His replacement was the economist and university professor Guido Mantega, who took over the ministry on 27 March 2006.

 The Lula administration was characterized by low inflation, which was under control, reduction in unemployment and constant records in the balance of trade.
 During President Lula's administration there was a record production in the automobile industry in 2005, the largest real growth in the minimum wage and reduction of the Gini coefficient.

 In 2010, Alan Mulally, Ford's global president, stated that thanks to the incentive programmes of Lula's government, it was possible for the country to effectively come out of the world crisis.
 During the crisis the GDP retraction was only 0.2%, showing a better result than the major economies of the world.

 The economic growth was driven by the commodities boom, the reduction in international interest rates, and the increase in domestic consumption, supported by the increase in the minimum wage and income transfer programmes such as Bolsa Família.

+Social policy

+In 2010, the IBRD stated that the country had advanced in reducing poverty and in income distribution.
+According to the institution, although social inequality was still high, the poverty rate had been reduced from 41% in 1990 to 25.6% in 2006, thanks to advances carried out by the administrations of Collor, Itamar, FHC and Lula.
+Some of the reasons for the reduction were said to be low inflation and income transfer programs.